edosssa/auiaa/content/posts/2020-07-31-consistency-is-key.md

 It gives me great pleasure to share the second edition of our AUIAA publication with you.

-In this edition, we take a close look on the importance of face masks during this COVID-19 pandemic.
+In this edition, we take a close look at the importance of face masks during this COVID-19 pandemic.
 The role of sex education in curbing sexual abuse is also discussed.

 This edition also includes feature stories on two wonderful alumni- one with a passion for music and the other with a flair for entrepreneurship.